The role of socialization

 The process in which people especially children learn how to become human and to behave in a way that is acceptable in the society is called Socialization.
 We never stop learning how to behave, mainly because our society is always changing and we are continually faced with learning how to behave in new and different situations.
-When starting to look at the socialization process and the role of socialization, therefore, we can begin by answering the two questions below:
+When starting to look at the socialization process and the role of socialization, therefore, we can begin by answering the 2 questions below:

 1. What makes us who we are?

 2. Is it the genes we are born with?
 Or the environment in which we grow up?

 However, with these two questions, many researchers and scientists are arguing in the topic of human development which a conflict is called, nature versus nurtures (or heredity versus environment).
 There is no difference in meaning between the two questions above.
 In fact, if we take bit closer look at these two contrasting ideas, we should appreciate that the heredity and environment factors interact and influence on the socialization process.

 The example of the Environment, the impacts of isolation:

 Being so deeply ashamed of Isabelle’s illegitimate birth, she was kept hidden away from the world.
 She had never had any contact with other people in the society, except her mother who could neither speaker nor hear.
 In 1938, at the age of six, the Ohio authorities discovered Isabelle.
 She couldn’t speak, and she was very frightened when seeing strange people, and she reacted like a wild animal.
 This is because that he had no contact with people in her society or we can say that she lost being socialized.
 Few years later, after being trained by specialized groups, Isabelle began to adapt to human relationship and socialization.
 Before Isabelle was at 9, she was able to attend school with other children, and she was doing well in class.
 By her 14th year, she was in sixth grade and was emotionally healthy and able to deal well with the problems of life.
 Without an opportunity to experience socialization, Isabelle could hardly become a human being, since she first discovered at the age of six.